11 upcoming hydrogen FCEVs with up to 500 miles of range [Update]

 The fuel cell system that goes into the hydrogen-powered CR-V will be a collaborative effort with GM.
 This system measures 835 mm x 605 mm x 660 mm and can be placed under the hood of a passenger car, a person in charge said, Nikkei xTECH reported on March 18, 2022.
 It produces 80 kW or 107 horsepower, as per the Japanese publication.

 Officially, Honda expects the CR-V FCEV’s fuel cell system to be more than 2X durable than that of the 2019 Clarity Fuel Cell and reduce the model’s cost to one-third.
-Fuel Cell System Manufacturing, Honda and GM’s joint venture company located in Michigan, USA, will manufacture this fuel cell system.
+Fuel Cell System Manufacturing, Honda and GM’s joint venture company located in Michigan, USA, will manufacture the fuel cell system.
 It operates within GM’s battery pack manufacturing site in Brownston, which is about 20 miles South of Detroit.

-Ineos Grenadier FCEV
+Ineos Grenadier Hydrogen FCEV

-2024 Hyundai Nexo
+2025 Hyundai Nexo

 No company outside Japanese OEMs has shown more commitment to FCEVs in recent years than the Hyundai Motor Group.
 The South Korean conglomerate is likely to launch no less than four models in this category in the next few years, and one of them will be a new Hyundai Nexo.
 Its mid-term goal is to increase the annual sales of its passenger and commercial FCEVs globally to more than 110,000 units.

 Announcing its commitment to become a carbon-neutral brand by 2045 at the 2021 Frankfurt Motor Show (IAA 2021), Hyundai Motor Company confirmed (via HMG Journal) that the new Hyundai Nexo will be a facelifted version of the original model that went on sale in March 2018.
-This model will arrive in 2024, and it will be about much more than just a cosmetic refresh.
-In place of the pre-facelift Nexo’s second-gen fuel cell stack, the new Nexo will pack the company’s all-new, third-gen fuel cell stack that will be significantly less expensive.

 Note: Future model’s range figures under Korean certificate standard